pitastrudl/wekanwiki/Install-and-Update.md

 ### Install Node.js

 Make sure Node.js is installed (currently Version 4.8.6 is required).
 If you don't have this version, you can use the [node packages][node-packages].
+Max supported version is Node 8.11.1 or newer 8.x, currently using performance patched version from https://releases.wekan.team

 ### Install MongoDB
 In order to run Wekan you need to have MongoDB installed.
 You can either install your distributions package, if they offer any or see the [MongoDB website][mongodb-website] how to install it.

+Max supported version is MongoDB 3.2.x

 ### Install a Wekan release
 Now you need to download the release you want to install, usually this is the latest release which you can find [here][latest-release] (you need the `.tar.gz` one).